-Veneers are a big investment in not only your appearance and smile, but also your oral health, Porcelain Veneers can last on average between 10 to 17 years, or even longer when cared for sufficiently.
-To assist in extending the life of your Porcelain Veneers, it’s vital that you care for them!
+Veneers are a big investment in not only your appearance and smile but also your oral health, porcelain Veneers can last on average between 10 to 17 years, or even longer when cared for.
+To assist in extending the life of your porcelain Veneers, it’s vital that you care for them!
 Follow our below tips to ensure your Veneers best chance at longevity.

 Avoid chewing hard foods or objects

 Veneers are quite durable and eating regular foods should be fine, however, chewing on excessively hard foods, or items can cause direct pressure to Veneers and therefore may cause the Veneers to chip or crack.